 Apple Logic Pro

-It’s also a very powerful editing tool, comes with a huge range of great sounding plugins and software instruments, and is very stable as it’s developed by Apple itself.
+Logic Pro is also a very powerful editing tool, comes with a huge range of great sounding plugins and software instruments, and is very stable, as it’s developed by Apple itself.
 Of course, there is a drawback to Logic Pro — if you’re on a Windows computer you can’t use it.
 Apple’s Logic Pro is Mac-only.

 Logic Pro Pros:

 - Easy to use